 As explained above wherever possible antibiotics should be held until bone cultures (or at least blood cultures and any relevant tissue swabs) have been taken.

-Empiric regimens should be guided by microbiology based on the suspected organism and updated when (or if) positive culture results are returned.
-An example empirical regimen would be once daily ceftriaxone and vancomycin.
+Empiric regimens should be guided by microbiology, based on the suspected organism and updated when (or if) positive culture results are returned.
+An example empirical regimen would be once-daily ceftriaxone and vancomycin.
 This offers good coverage for S. aureus with the vancomycin active against MRSA.

-The length of course is dependent on many factors.
+The length of the course is dependent on many factors.
 Patients will require regular repeat blood tests to monitor inflammatory markers and may need repeat imaging.

 There are a number of indications for surgery or intervention.
 Surgical debridement is more commonly indicated in non-haematogenous spread osteomyelitis, although acute antibiotic therapy may be trialled first.